recursecenter/community/README.md

 # License

-Copyright © 2014 5Blades, Inc. (DBA Hacker School)
+Copyright © 2014 Hacker School

 This software is licensed under the terms of the AGPL, Version 3.
 The complete license can be found at http://www.gnu.org/licenses/agpl-3.0.html.